DISCITIS

 Causes of Discitis

-Causes of discitis can vary, but commonly include bacterial or fungal infections introduced during surgery or trauma.
-Other causes may include autoimmune conditions like rheumatoid arthritis or ankylosing spondylitis, which can trigger inflammation in the intervertebral discs.
-Additionally, injury or trauma to the spine, such as fractures or spinal surgery, can also lead to discitis.
+Causes of discitis can change, but often include germ or yeast bugs brought in during surgery or hurt.
+Other causes may include immune flaws like joint swell (rheum joint pain) or spine stiff (ankylosing), which can spark swelling in the spine discs.
+Also, hurt to the spine, such as breaks or past back surgery, can lead to discitis.

 Symptoms of Discitis